krissproject/odin-webpage/README.md

 # odin-webpage
-making a webpage for the Odinproject.
+making a webpage for the Odinproject with what we have learned so far.